GodLis/Mev_testing_php/task1/README.md

 To start a PHP CLI script you need to do the following:

-If you don`t have PHP interpretator earlier you need install php:
+You need to install composer into this project:

-$ sudo apt-get install php
+$ composer install

 Specify the path to the autoload file and doing: